Technical Platform on the Measurement and Reduction of Food Loss and Waste

 Regional level

-The Near East and North Africa (NENA) Regional Strategic Framework for reducing FLW is based on the region’s socioeconomic and natural resources.
-In the NENA Region FLW is high and contributes to reduced food availability, aggravated water scarcity, adverse environmental impacts and increased food imports, in an already highly import-dependent region.
+The Near East & North Africa (NENA) Regional Strategic Framework for reducing FLW is based on the region’s socio-economic and natural resources context.
+FLW in the Near East and North Africa (NENA) Region are high and contribute to reduced food availability, aggravated water scarcity, adverse environmental impacts and increased food imports, in an already highly import-dependent region (more).

 Europe and Central Asia

-The 2014 FAO report on FLW Reduction in Europe and Central Asia for improved food security and agri-food chain efficiency complements the FLW reports for Armenia, Kazakhstan, Tajikistan, Turkey and Ukraine.
+The 2014 FAO report on FLW Reduction in Europe and Central Asia for Improved Food Security and Agri-food Chain Efficiency complements the FLW reports for Turkey, Ukraine, Armenia, Kazakhstan, and Tajikistan.

 Latin America and the Caribbean

 On 27 January 2016 in Quito, on the occasion of the Fourth Summit of the Community of Latin American and Caribbean States (CELAC), the region’s leaders reaffirmed their commitment to prioritize the consolidation and implementation of the CELAC Plan for Food Security, Nutrition and Hunger Eradication and reiterated their request that FAO support the process.
-This includes the creation of the Regional Alliance for Reducing Food Waste and Losses.
+This includes also the creation of the Regional Alliance for Reducing Food Waste and Losses (#SinDesperdicio Progress Report March 2023).

-The first regional dialogue on food losses and waste for Latin America and the Caribbean was held in September 2015 and was facilitated by FAO.
-The regional dialogue brought together working groups, national committees on food security, technicians, civil society, academia, food industry and other food system actors to involve them in activities related to FLW reduction at the national and regional level.
+In August 2017, FAO facilitated the third regional dialogue on food losses and waste for Latin America and the Caribbean and brought together working groups, national committees on food security, technicians, civil society, academia, food industry and other food system actors to move towards FLW reduction at national and regional level.

 Argentina